 Four O'Clocks are reliably hardy in USDA Hardiness Zones 7b - 11.
 If you live in a cooler zone, don't let that stop you from growing them.
 They can easily be grown as an annual flower and will graciously self-sow in your garden.

 You will get the most flowering if you plant your Four O'Clocks in full sun.
 The plants can take some shade, but at least 6 hours of sun is needed for the best flowering.

-Expect your plants to grow 1 - 4 ft. tall x 1 - 3 ft. wide
+Expect your plants to grow 1 to 4 ft. tall x 1 to 3 ft. wide

 Once Four O'Clocks get going, they will bloom from mid-summer to fall.